Dealer

 ERBEE Keukens

-When you think of country kitchens, do you think of frilly curtains and milk churns?
+When you think of a country-style kitchen, do you picture ruffled curtains and milk cans?

-This is just one of many design options that you can use to bring the rustic flair of country life into your kitchen and combine it with state-of-the-art built-in kitchen appliances from BORA.
-Read here how to turn your kitchen dreams into reality.
+That’s just one of many design options you can use to bring the rustic charm of country life into your kitchen and combine it with state-of-the-art built-in kitchen appliances from BORA.
+Read here to find out how to turn your dream kitchen into a reality.

 • Location: Weert, Netherlands